gbv/jskos/jskos.md

 **JSKOS** defines a JavaScript Object Notation (JSON) structure to encode knowledge organization systems (KOS), such as classifications, thesauri, and authority files.
-The current draft of JSKOS supports encoding of [concepts] and [concept schemes] with their corresponding properties.
-Support of [concept mappings] and [concept collections] is experimental.
+JSKOS supports encoding of [concepts], [concept schemes], and [concept mappings] with their common properties.
+Support of [concordances] and [registries] is experimental.

 The main part of JSKOS is compatible with Simple Knowledge Organisation System (SKOS) and JavaScript Object Notation for Linked Data (JSON-LD) but JSKOS can